asmyshlyaev177/state-in-url/README.md

 - Define your state shape as a constant
 - Use TypeScript for enhanced type safety and autocomplete
 - Avoid storing sensitive information in URL parameters (SSN, API keys etc)
-- Use `updateState` for frequent updates and `updateUrl` to sync changes to url
-- Use `Suspence` to wrap client components in Next.js
 - Use this [extension](https://marketplace.visualstudio.com/items?itemName=yoavbls.pretty-ts-errors) for readable TS errors

 ## Gothas